 Everyone loves a good mom-hack: what has been your best life saver to date?

 I would keep some grab-and-go activities by the door in case our daughter decides on a whim that she wants to go outside!
 The paints and paintbrushes in a box, so we can paint leaves and rocks outside, or her gardening tool kit as well, in case she wants to plant some flowers, or her bubbles and baskets are accessible in case she wants to go treasure hunting on a trail.
 If I take too long to get supplies together, she would change her mind and revert to a couch potato.

 What compelled you to start shooting your vlogs?

 My friends and family in Manila had been encouraging me to do so for years, as Instagram has been their way of keeping up with what we’ve been up to.
 I would also post pictures of all my homemade food from scratch, and get hounded for recipes and instructions.
 I decided this year while we were all under quarantine to start filming my recipes, and it started to take off!

-It’s been quite a ride, as before this year I didn’t know how to film a video let alone edit one myself— I’m a one woman production team!
-I hope one day I can grow enough to hire someone to do the production for me, as I struggle with balancing that with real life responsibilities.
+It’s been quite a ride, as before this year I didn’t know how to film a video let alone edit one myself— I’m a one-woman production team!
+I hope one day I can grow enough to hire someone to do the production for me, as I struggle with balancing that with real-life responsibilities.
 I’m so happy that people enjoy the content, and it keeps me inspired to do more.

 Tell us your personal favorite recipe, or one that you had the most fun shooting.

 My favorite recipe so far has been the Spanish Bread video.
 But in terms of the most fun shooting?
-I have a bunch of videos that I have yet to complete and release that have been the most fun — an upcoming series on Adlai!
+I have a bunch of videos that I have yet to complete and release that has been the most fun — an upcoming series on Adlai!

 Any advice you can give for those looking for ways to transition to a more sustainable lifestyle?